-Business Risk Title Anticipated Direction of Future Travel Current Assessment Notes HR / Payroll HR Payroll frauds are time, pay or expenses frauds.
+Business Risk Title Anticipated Direction of Future Travel Current Assessment Notes HR / Payroll Fraud HR Payroll frauds are essentially time, pay or expenses frauds.
 They are by far the most common of all frauds and are faced by any business.
 They are almost impossible to properly prevent with the cost of control usually outweighing the cost of the fraud.
-Fraud Risks in terms of time frauds and pay frauds (such as false overtime claims or misuse of company time) remain higher than pre-pandemic levels due to the continued significant amounts of remote working.
+Risks in terms of time frauds and pay frauds (such as false overtime claims or misuse of company time) remain higher than pre-pandemic levels due to the continued significant amounts of remote working.
 However, they remain stable.
 Insurance Fraud Insurance fraud occurs where individuals try to falsely claim monies from the Council for accidents or damage.
 Insurance claims are dealt with in house but are subject to review by the Council's external insurers.
 Fraudulent and exaggerated claims unfortunately have been around for a long time and are likely to be more tempting for low level fraudsters in the current economic climate.
-This is currently judged as a stable risk (being a long-established fraud type).
 Money Laundering Money laundering risks occur where monies from criminal activities are cleaned by using them to buy legitimate assets or pass through a business so that the funds look like legitimate transactions.
 The Council has a very low money laundering risk as it no longer operates large scale cash collection activities.
 However, in the sale of council houses under the Right to Buy Scheme, tenants are allowed to fund their purchase through cash.
 This single source is the Council's highest money laundering risk.
-Despite the economic slowdown, significant amounts of cash are still being put forward as part of Right to Buy Applications.
+Despite the economic slowdown, mid to late 2022/23 saw a rise in the number of attempts to buy properties with a significant amount of cash.
 This therefore presents a growing risk despite the economic climate.
 Full checks are undertaken before any sales are allowed and sales are refused where the source of the money cannot be traced to a legitimate source.

-Business Risk Title Anticipated Direction of Future Travel Current Assessment Notes Planning Fraud Planning fraud occurs where developers, individuals or officials seek to further their own agendas by submitting false information, manipulating decisions or apply undue influence on the planning process.
+Business Risk Title Anticipated Direction of Future Travel Current Assessment Notes Planning Fraud Planning fraud occurs where developers, individuals or officials seek to further their own agendas by submitting false information, manipulating decisions or apply undue influence to the planning process.
 Planning rules and decisions are subject to scrutiny and challenge and information is put in the public domain for interested parties to view themselves.
 For this reason, this is judged as a low risk but stable to the Council.
 Procurement Fraud Procurement fraud occurs in many ways.
 It can range from deliberately duplicated invoices or inflated invoices to deliberate price fixing between rival suppliers.
 Duplicated invoices and inflated invoices can be controlled and detected by good internal controls over procurement related activities, but some other forms are much harder to spot.
 Procurement frauds are again a long-standing fraud type and are currently judged as being stable.
 Recruitment Fraud Recruitment fraud occurs when individuals recruited falsify their history or qualifications on seeking employment or where undue bias is used in selection processes to favour a specific applicant.
 Recruitment fraud risks are relatively low and good long standing internal controls can be applied to the checking / recruitment processes.
 This risk is judged to be stable.
 Right To Buy Fraud Right to Buy fraud occurs where individuals that are NOT entitled to buy a property under the scheme do so or where the tenant obtains more discount on their property sale than they are entitled to.
 Full checks are undertaken in this respect and are long established.
-106 applications for Right to Buy were received between March 2023 and February 2024, up on the 79 from the previous year with cash amounts still being put forward as part of the process.
-For this reason, the risk is judged as currently increasing.
+Despite the increase in cash applications, the overall applications (76) remains comparable to the previous year and so this risk has been rated as stable.